friso.lol

 Why Not ISO-8601

-It is sometimes believed that using ISO dates is clever, because it represents both the instant, as well as the timezone of where the instant was recorded.
-This is both false, and misguided.
-It is false, because ISO dates represent a UTC offset, but not a time zone.
+It is sometimes believed that ISO dates are clever, because they represent both the instant and the timezone of where the instant was recorded.
+This is false, and misguided.
+It is false, because ISO dates encode a UTC offset, but not a time zone.
 These are not the same thing.
-It is misguided, because there is nothing explicit about the UTC offset in an ISO date representing the local UTC offset at the site of recording.
+It is misguided, because there is nothing explicit about the UTC offset in an ISO date being the local UTC offset at the site of recording.

 What you do get from ISO dates are: